WhySoBad/lucide-icons-rs/README.md

 let font_bytes = lucide_font_bytes();
 ```

-The library also has the optional `iced` (or `iced-cosmic`) feature which also provides lucide icons as pre-defined iced widgets:
+The library also has the optional `iced` feature which also provides lucide icons as pre-defined iced widgets:

 ```rust
 use lucide_icons::iced::icon_anvil;